bacchilu/memoize/README.md

 # memoize

-We can use this decorator function in this way:
+We use the decorator function in this way:

     const fib = function (n) {
         if (n === 1)